telerik/fiddler-everywhere-docs/user-guide/inspector-types.md

 The **Raw Inspector** allows you to view the complete request and response, including headers and bodies, as text.
 Most of the inspector represents a large text area that displays the body text interpreted using the detected character set with the headers, the byte-order-marker, or an embedded `META` tag declaration.

 By default, the request or response will be displayed as received, which means that encoded or compressed content will be in a non-human readable format and received as is.
-The **Raw Inspector** comes with a special **decode** button (located in the inspector toolbar), decoding encoded content.
+The **Raw Inspector** comes with a special **decode** button (located in the toolbar), decoding encoded content.

-The following figure displays the inactive encoded raw content with the **decode** button.
+The following figure displays the encoded raw content with the **decode** button in an inactive state.

 ![Raw Inspector with encoded content](../images/livetraffic/inspectors/inspectors-raw.png)

-The following figure displays decoded raw content with the **decode** button active.
+The following figure displays decoded raw content with the **decode** button in an active state.

 ![Raw Inspector with decoded content](../images/livetraffic/inspectors/inspectors-raw-decoded.png)